Ezequiel Duran Player Props: Rangers vs. Rays

-Ezequiel Duran -- with a slugging percentage of .700 in his past 10 games, including two home runs -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Taj Bradley on the mound, on June 10 at 4:10 PM ET.
+Ezequiel Duran -- with a slugging percentage of .645 in his past 10 games, including one home run -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Shane McClanahan on the hill, on June 11 at 1:40 PM ET.

+In his last appearance, he strung together two hits (going 2-for-5 with a double and an RBI) against the Rays.

 Ezequiel Duran Game Info & Props vs. the Rays